mayurmallya/mayurmallya.github.io/_pages/about.md

 > <img src="/images/website_aiglioma.jpg" width="180" height="180" align="right">
 > W Jin, M Fatehi, K Abhishek, **M Mallya**, B Toyota, G Hamarneh
 > **Journal of Neural Engineering, 2020** ([pdf](https://iopscience.iop.org/article/10.1088/1741-2552/ab8131/pdf))
-> `A review of the recent advances in the application of deep learning brain tumor (glioma) analysis.
+> `A review of the recent advances in the application of deep learning for brain tumor (glioma) analysis.
 The paper discusses the challenges involved in the process starting from data acquisition to the clinical deployment of the trained model.
 We further present the technical approaches currently used to overcome the discussed challenges.`

 <br/><br/><br/>